 This last option is for situations when your macOS Monterey is underperforming, crashes, etc. Every Mac can roll back to the last installed version of macOS.

 Or you can connect the reserved USB drive and install your old system that we’ve backed up using Time Machine.

 If your Mac is slow and messy

 Clean installing macOS Monterey should give you a feeling of a new Mac.
-But as every Chrome user knows, your Mac will keep on installing new updates, downloading files, and eventually, your Mac will become cluttered again.
+But as every Mac user knows, your Mac will keep on installing new updates, downloading files, and eventually, your Mac will become cluttered again.
 That’s just a matter of time.